sasaki-33/python_study_code/README.md

 *python_study_code* is Python'code for basic learning

-I have studied Python for half a year and have an interest in Numerical analysis and algorithm topic
+I have studied Python for half a year and have an interest in Numerical analysis and algorithm topic and WEB'application

 This repository have my study records related to that